vaporyjs/keyvapory/README.md

 npm test
 ```

-`test/geth.js` is an integration test, which is run (along with `test/keys.js`) using:
+`test/gvap.js` is an integration test, which is run (along with `test/keys.js`) using:

 ```
-npm run geth
+npm run gvap
 ```

-`geth.js` generates 1000 random private keys, encrypts each key using a randomly-generated passphrase, dumps the encrypted key info to a JSON file, then spawns a geth instance and attempts to unlock each account using its passphrase and JSON file.
+`gvap.js` generates 1000 random private keys, encrypts each key using a randomly-generated passphrase, dumps the encrypted key info to a JSON file, then spawns a gvap instance and attempts to unlock each account using its passphrase and JSON file.
 The passphrases are between 1 and 100 random bytes.
 Each passphrase is tested in both hexadecimal and base-64 encodings, and with PBKDF2-SHA256 and scrypt key derivation functions.

-By default, the flags passed to geth are:
+By default, the flags passed to gvap are:

 ```
-geth --etherbase <account> --unlock <account> --nodiscover --networkid "10101" --port 30304 --rpcport 8547 --datadir test/fixtures --password test/fixtures/.password
+gvap --vaporbase <account> --unlock <account> --nodiscover --networkid "10101" --port 30304 --rpcport 8547 --datadir test/fixtures --password test/fixtures/.password
 ```

 `test/fixtures/.password` is a file which contains the passphrase.
-The `.password` file, as well as the JSON key files generated by `geth.js`, are automatically deleted after the test.
+The `.password` file, as well as the JSON key files generated by `gvap.js`, are automatically deleted after the test.

-(Note: `geth.js` conducts 4000 tests, each of which can take up to 5 seconds, so running this file can take up to 5.56 hours.)
+(Note: `gvap.js` conducts 4000 tests, each of which can take up to 5 seconds, so running this file can take up to 5.56 hours.)